New bill focuses on higher ed to rebuild Ohio’s population, future workforce - NewsBreak

 “This is a big deal toward educating the next part of the workforce.
 The next part is to get people… to move back to Ohio or move to Ohio,” said former Congressman Steve Stivers, who now serves as president of the Ohio Chamber of Commerce.

-Stivers and Cross said offering tax breaks and loan forgiveness to those who choose to stay in Ohio could make the state more attractive to new job seekers and therefore bolster Ohio’s economy.DeWine announces $250M proposal for first responder grant
+Stivers and Cross said offering tax breaks and loan forgiveness to those who choose to stay in Ohio could make the state more attractive to new job seekers and therefore bolster Ohio’s economy.US religious group says Haitian gang releases 3 Ohio hostages

 “Where does the first dollar go when we put a 70, 80, 90-billion dollar budget together?
 Well I think it should go right here into our education and into our future workforce,” said Cross.